CoolJWB/Pi-Generator/README.md

 # Pi Estimator
-Estimates pi with AGM in Python.
+Estimates pi to 314 decimals with AGM in Python.